asyncapi/saunter/examples/StreetlightsAPI/README.md

 # Streetlights API Example

-This is an example implementation of the (Streetlights API from the asyncapi tutorial)[https://www.asyncapi.com/docs/tutorials/streetlights/].
+This is an example implementation of the [Streetlights API from the asyncapi tutorial](https://www.asyncapi.com/docs/tutorials/streetlights/).

 The generated AsyncAPI documentation should look like this: